 1. Enforcing – In this mode, SELinux gets enabled and starts applying the underlying policies.

-2. Permissive – In this mode, SELinux displays warnings instead of enforcing a policy.
+2. Permissive – In this mode, SELinux displays warnings instead of enforcing the policy.
 The warnings occur when the system detects a breach in the SELinux policy settings.

 3. Disabled – No SELinux policy gets loaded.
-This mode completely disables the SELinux policies.
+This mode completely disables SELinux policies.